Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Property, plant and equipment

 Property, plant and equipment are recognised on the balance sheet at cost less depreciation and impairment.
-Property, plant and equipment are depreciated over their estimated useful economic lives.
+Property, plant and equipment are depreciated on a straight-line basis over their estimated useful economic lives.
 Land has indefinite useful economic life and is therefore not subject to depreciation.
 Estimated useful economic lives of property, plant and equipment are as follows:

 - Buildings and structures 10–40 years